Claude Code Hooks for uv Projects

 - Notification: Monitors Claude’s message context for keywords and displays contextual reminders

-These hooks are Python scripts that analyze and respond to Claude’s intended actions, enabling project-specific guidance without modifying Claude Code itself.
+These Python scripts analyze Claude’s intended actions and respond accordingly, enabling project-specific guidance without modifying Claude Code itself.

 The uv Hook Configuration

-Developer Glenn Matlin created a comprehensive hook configuration for uv projects that demonstrates how to guide Claude toward uv-first workflows.
+Developer Glenn Matlin created a hook configuration for uv projects that steers Claude toward uv-first workflows.

 Pre-Tool Use Hook